yangguang12138/gitskills/README.md

 # gitskills
-Creating a new branch is quick && simple. git is a free software.
+Creating a new branch is quick && simple. git is a free software..